linode/docs/docs/guides/applications/social-networking/how-to-install-collabora-code/index.md

 Signed-By: /usr/share/keyrings/collaboraonline-release-keyring.gpg
     {{< /file >}}

-4. Update the repository.
+1. Update the repository.

         sudo apt update -y

-5. Install Collabora CODE using `apt`.
+1. Install Collabora CODE using `apt`.

         sudo apt install coolwsd code-brand -y

 ### How to Configure Collabora

 Collabora configuration depends on an XML file at `/etc/coolwsd/coolwsd.xml`.
 Although this file can be edited directly, it is faster to use the `coolconfig` tool to make configuration changes.
-To configure Collabora, follow these steps.
+To configure Collabora, follow the steps below:

 1. With the current configuration, the `coolwsd` service continues to fail and restart.
-This happens because Collabora cannot establish a HTTPS connection with the local host.
+This happens because Collabora cannot establish an HTTPS connection with the local host.
 Use the `coolconfig` tool to disable HTTPS on the connection.

         sudo coolconfig set ssl.enable false
         sudo coolconfig set ssl.termination true

-2. Only specifically designated hosts are allowed to access the Collabora server.
+1. Only specifically designated hosts are allowed to access the Collabora server.
 To designate Nextcloud as a trusted client, set `storage.wopi.host` to the Nextcloud domain, for example, `nextcloud.example.com`.
 In the following command, substitute the real domain name in place of `example.com`.

         sudo coolconfig set storage.wopi.host nextcloud.example.com

-3. Create an administration account and provide a password for the account.
+1. Create an administration account and provide a password for the account.
 When prompted, enter the `admin username`.
-Then enter the `admin password` twice.
+Then, enter the `admin password` twice.

         sudo coolconfig set-admin-password

-4. Restart the `coolwsd` service and verify the service status.
+1. Restart the `coolwsd` service and verify the service status.

         sudo systemctl restart coolwsd
         sudo systemctl status coolwsd